robrosinc/REALTIME_SAM2/README.md

 cd checkpoints
 ./download_checkpoints.sh
 ```
-### 3. Run tam_app.py inside notebooks folder

 ### 3. Run tam_app.py inside 'notebooks' folder

 ## License
 Efficient track anything checkpoints and codebase are licensed under [Apache 2.0](./LICENSE).
+RobrosInc follows the requirements of Apache 2.0.

 ## Acknowledgement
-Thank you to all the developers at Meta and github for contributing such an exciting project to the open source community.
+Thank you to all the developers at Meta and github for contributing such an exciting project open source.

 + [SAM2](https://github.com/facebookresearch/sam2)
 + [EfficientTAM](https://github.com/yformer/EfficientTAM)